Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Isolated Dynamic VHGR

 When gestures are part of a sign language, the task is referred to as Isolated Sign Language Recognition (ISLR).
 A notable distinction is that ISLR models frequently leverage both manual features (e.g., hand movements) and non-manual features (e.g., facial expressions, upper body motion), which can significantly enhance recognition accuracy.
 As a result, many ISLR approaches go beyond hand-centric analysis to incorporate richer contextual cues.

-In the following, we present IDVHGR methods grouped by input modality as (a) \textbf{unimodal appearance-based}, (b) \textbf{pose-based}, and (c) \textbf{multimodal} approaches.
-Then, we conclude with a summary of key innovations and state-of-the-art (SOTA) performance.
+In the following subsections, we present IDHGR methods grouped by input modality as (a) \textbf{unimodal appearance-based}, (b) \textbf{unimodal pose-based}, and (c) \textbf{multimodal} approaches.
+Then, we conclude with a summary of key innovations and SOTA performance; this aims to answer Q2 and Q3 (see Section~\ref{sec:intro}).
+Representative network structures and algorithmic pipelines for IDHGR are illustrated in Fig.~\ref{fig:composite_idhgr}.